2023 Solar Incentives Guide for Hanover, PA - Tax Credits & Rebates

 EcoWatch's Hanover, PA Solar Incentives FAQs

-While we recommend talking to your local solar installer and/or tax professional to best understand what solar incentives apply to you, many incentives can be claimed on a second home, so long as that home is in the United States and owned by you.
-There may be other incentives available specifically for commercial properties, depending on the details.
+While we recommend speaking with your local solar installer and/or tax professional to better understand what solar incentives apply to you, many incentives will apply to a second home, as long as it is in the United States and owned by you.
+There may be additional incentives available for commercial properties specifically, depending on the specifics.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.